YVutov/BattleShipsEmbedded/README.md

 # Window Matrix

-This Project has been modified to be compatible with the Project window matrix https://github.com/crexodon/LED-Window-Matrix-Neo
+This Project has been modified to be compatible with the Project window matrix: https://github.com/crexodon/LED-Window-Matrix-Neo